brentonjackson/smart-assistive-cane/README.md

 - Use the **Robot Operating System (ROS) framework** to build a robot application
-- Perform **state estimation** using fiducial markers
+- Perform **state estimation** using fiducial markers (used ArUco markers)
-- Plan robot movements using a **graph-based motion planning** algorithm
+- Plan robot movements using a **graph-based motion planning** algorithm (used A Star algorithm)
-- Send control signals to a robot that will guide a human user
+- Send control signals to a robot that will guide a human user (Used RPi GPIO with ROS messages)
-- Understand and **integrate various sub-fields of robotics** such as state estimation, motion planning, and controls towards developing a
+- Understand and **integrate various sub-fields of robotics** such as state estimation, motion planning, and controls towards developing a smart assistive cane